Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 All three are array's.
 Implying that they may contain multiple items.

-Since the demo data doesn't have array's with multiple items and since there's no way to determine which item is 'primary'.
-At this point it's hardcoded to always pick the first __[0]__ based item in the array.
+Since the data can contain an array with multiple items and since there's no way to determine which item is 'primary', at this point it's hardcoded to always pick the first __[0]__ based item in the array.

 ```powershell
 if ($null -ne $worker.businessCommunication.landLines){